Temporary work: Occupational safety and health

 Temporary workers are at a high risk of being injured or killed on the job.
-In the US, 829 fatal injuries (17% of all occupational fatalities) occurred among contract workers in 2015.
-Studies have also shown a higher burden of non-fatal occupational injuries and illnesses among temporary workers compared to those in standard employment arrangements.
+In the U.S., 829 fatal injuries (17% of all occupational fatalities) occurred among contract workers in 2015.
+Studies have also shown a higher burden of nonfatal occupational injuries and illnesses among temporary workers compared to those in standard employment arrangements.
 There are many possible contributing factors to the high rates of injuries and illnesses among temporary workers.
 They are often inexperienced and assigned to hazardous jobs and tasks, may be reluctant to object to unsafe working conditions or to advocate for safety measures due to fear of job loss or other repercussions, and they may lack basic knowledge and skills to protect themselves from workplace hazards due to insufficient safety training.
 According to a joint guidance document released by the Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health (NIOSH), both staffing agencies and host employers (i.e., the clients of staffing agencies) are responsible for providing and maintaining a safe and healthy work environment for temporary workers.
 Collaborative and interdisciplinary (e.g., epidemiology, occupational psychology, organizational science, economics, law, management, sociology, labor health and safety) research and intervention efforts are needed to protect and promote the occupational safety and health of temporary workers.
 In 2022, NIOSH and partners released a set of occupational safety and health best practices for host employers of temporary workers.
 Checklists to foster adoption of the best practices and a slide deck staffing companies can use to educate their host employer clients about the best practices are also included.